Getting a reluctant toddler to enjoy playing outside

 The benefits of outdoor play are immeasurable.
 There’s nothing like getting out into the fresh air, and being exposed to experiences you won’t find indoors.
 For toddlers, getting outdoors is also a great way to to get in some physical activity, which is important for using up some of that boundless energy, and for keeping healthy.

-However, if Baby is like many toddlers, she may prefer to stay indoors to play.
-After all, she knows what to expect at home, and has more control over her environment than she would outside.
-She also knows going outdoors means leaving behind her favorite toys and electronics, which can add to the battle.
+However, if Baby is like many toddlers, they may prefer to stay indoors to play.
+After all, they know what to expect at home, and has more control over their environment than they would outside.
+They also know going outdoors means leaving behind their favorite toys and electronics, which can add to the battle.

 Here are some tips for getting turning your resistant toddler into a nature lover in just a few easy steps!

-- Plan something fun: To start, plan a fun outdoor adventure for Baby so she will get excited about being outdoors.
-This could mean a picnic in the park, a trip to the beach, or something else you feel would appeal to her interests.
-Getting her outside is the first step to enjoying nature, though it may take some convincing.
+- Plan something fun: To start, plan a fun outdoor adventure for Baby so they will get excited about being outdoors.
+This could mean a picnic in the park, a trip to the beach, or something else you feel would appeal to their interests.
+Getting them outside is the first step to enjoying nature, though it may take some convincing.

 - Structure it as play: Toddlers often want to stay home because they don’t want to stop playing, so remind Baby that playtime will continue – just in a different location.
-At the park, you can start by doing something she enjoys at home, like playing with a ball or coloring with chalk instead of crayons.
+At the park, you can start by doing something they enjoy at home, like playing with a ball or coloring with chalk instead of crayons.

 - Consider comfort: When heading outdoors, make sure you’re ready for the environment.
-If Baby is too hot or too cold, she may be less likely to give the great outdoors a chance.
+If Baby is too hot or too cold, they may be less likely to give the great outdoors a chance.
 Preparing for your adventure carefully, whether that means dressing in layers, or just wearing a comfy pair of shoes, can help head off some complaints before they start.